Lillian Hellman: 1940s

-Melby and Hellman corresponded regularly in the years following World War II while he held State Department assignments overseas.
-Their political views diverged as he came to advocate containment of communism while she was unwilling to hear criticism of the Soviet Union.
+Melby and Hellman corresponded regularly in the years after World War II, while he held State Department assignments overseas.
+Their political views diverged as he came to advocate containment of communism while she was unwilling to accept criticism of the Soviet Union.
 They became, in one historian's view, "political strangers, occasional lovers, and mostly friends."
 Melby particularly objected to her support for Henry Wallace in the 1948 presidential election.

-In 1949, she adapted Emmanuel Roblès' French-language play, Montserrat, for Broadway, where it opened on October 29.
-Again, Hellman directed it.
-It was revived again in 1961.
+In 1949, Hellman adapted Emmanuel Roblès's French-language play, Montserrat, for Broadway, where it opened on October 29, with Hellman directing.
+It was revived in 1961.

 1950s

-The play that is recognized by critics and judged by Hellman as her best, The Autumn Garden, premiered in 1951.
+The play recognized by critics and judged by Hellman as her best, The Autumn Garden, premiered in 1951.

-In 1952, Hellman was called to testify before House Un-American Activities Committee (HUAC), which had heard testimony that she had attended Communist Party meetings in 1937.
-She initially drafted a statement that said her two-year membership in the Communist Party had ended in 1940, but she did not condemn the party nor express regret for her participation in it.
-Her attorney, Joseph Rauh, opposed her admission of membership on technical grounds because she had attended meetings, but never formally become a party member.
+In 1952, Hellman was called to testify before the House Un-American Activities Committee (HUAC), which had heard testimony that she had attended Communist Party meetings in 1937.
+She initially drafted a statement that said her two-year membership in the Communist Party had ended in 1940, but she did not condemn the party or express regret for her participation in it.
+Her attorney, Joseph Rauh, opposed her admission of membership on technical grounds because she had attended meetings but never formally become a member.
 He warned that the committee and the public would expect her to take a strong anti-communist stand to atone for her political past, but she refused to apologize or denounce the party.
-Faced with Hellman's position, Rauh devised a strategy that produced favorable press coverage and allowed her to avoid the stigma of being labeled a "Fifth Amendment Communist".
-On May 19, 1952, Hellman authored a letter to HUAC that one historian has described as "written not to persuade the Committee, but to shape press coverage."
-In it she explained her willingness to testify only about herself and that she did not want to claim her rights under the Fifth Amendment–"I am ready and willing to testify before the representatives of our Government as to my own actions, regardless of any risks or consequences to myself."
-She wrote that she found the legal requirement that she testify about others if she wanted to speak about her own actions "difficult for a layman to understand."
-Rauh had the letter delivered to the HUAC's chairman Rep. John S. Wood on Monday.
+Rauh devised a strategy that produced favorable press coverage and allowed her to avoid the stigma of being labeled a "Fifth Amendment Communist".
+On May 19, 1952, Hellman wrote HUAC a letter that one historian has described as "written not to persuade the Committee, but to shape press coverage."
+In it she said she was willing to testify only about herself, and that she did not want to claim her rights under the Fifth Amendment: "I am ready and willing to testify before the representatives of our Government as to my own actions, regardless of any risks or consequences to myself."
+She wrote that she found the legal requirement that she testify about others if she wanted to speak about her own actions "difficult for a layman to understand".
+Rauh had the letter delivered to HUAC chairman John S. Wood on May 20.